 Here are some tips to help you Stay Healthy on a Budget:

 - Cut down on animal-based proteins.
 Anyways it is healthier.
-Dr. Greger has a great book called “How Not to Die” explaining why eating proteins that are not animal-based are so much healthier for you.
-And other proteins are usually MUCH cheaper.
+Dr. Greger has a great book called “How Not to Die” which I love!
+It explains why eating proteins that are not animal-based are so much healthier for you.
+I don’t follow his book and diet very strictly- I’m not a vegan but I have started cutting down tremendously on animal-based proteins and moving towards plant-based proteins.
+It’s much healthier, better for the planet, and other proteins are usually MUCH cheaper.
 Beans are super, super cheap and quinoa is cheaper than meat, fish or chicken.
 Try to step away from the need to have meat, fish, or chicken at every supper and look for alternative proteins.

 - Bulk up the sides.
 Side dishes are usually cheaper than the main dish.
 So make your main dish smaller.
 But instead of going hungry, make more side dishes.
 Eat one piece of chicken breast and a lot of rice and salad.
+Start every main meal with a simple vegetable soup.
 This will fill you up and keep your budget down.